darthcloud/BlueRetroWiki/BlueRetro-SNES-Mini-Internal-Install.md

 the Bluetooth controllers.
 Ability to use the wired controller is retained and is detected at any time.

-Famicom & NES mini should be supported as well, the technical aspect is the same exept the point on PCB are likely different.
+Famicom & NES mini should be supported as well, the technical aspect is the same except the point on PCB are likely different.
 I do not own either so I can't provided pictures myself.

 Unfortunately this doesn't work with the Hakchi CE kernel.
 For some reason random buttons